 An Allocation Permit will expire if a project has not progressed in accordance with the timeframes described in Sections VI.B above and any approved extensions and more specifically in accordance with the associated Development Agreement if such an agreement is required.
 Projects with an expired Allocation Permit will be required to submit a new application.
-These projects will be placed on the waiting list described in Section IV.D with its ranking based on the new application and scoring matrix results.
+These projects will be placed on the wait list described in Section IV.D with its ranking based on the new application and scoring matrix results.

 - C. Some projects will be required to be phased and such phasing plans will be depicted on Exhibit A. The final decisions on project phasing will be at the sole discretion of the City Manager or designee due to the phased nature of sewer treatment capacity increases and the intent to provide a fair and equitable allocation of capacity to as many development projects as possible.
 Phasing plans will be included in the Development Agreement associated with the Allocation Permit should such an agreement be required. - D. If a project is unsuccessful in obtaining any required Federal, State, or local government permit or approval the allocation shall be retracted.
-The City shall bear no liability for any costs incurred by the applicant, or any further responsibility in the matter. - E. Granting of a wastewater treatment capacity allocation does not imply or confer approval of any other applications or reviews as may be required by City Ordinance or policy and does not imply or create any vested right.

-F. This policy shall be reviewed annually and, when appropriate, modified by City Council.
-The City's overall progress on policy goals will be considered and the criteria and/or point thresholds in the scoring matrix (Exhibit B) may be adjusted accordingly.
-Exhibit B is attached hereto and incorporated herein by reference.
+The City shall bear no liability for any costs incurred by the applicant, or any further responsibility in the matter. - E. Granting of a wastewater treatment capacity allocation does not imply or confer approval of any other applications or reviews as may be required by City Ordinance or policy and does not imply or create any vested right. - F. The City may issue, upon City Council Approval, a one-year Wastewater Allocation Permit for in-fill projects as defined in IV 4 B, if approved for wastewater allocation and an existing City sewer main exists to serve all or part of the project, in lieu of a signed wastewater extension permit. - G. This policy shall be reviewed annually and, when appropriate, modified by City Council.
+The City's overall progress on policy goals will be considered and the criteria and/or point thresholds in the scoring matrix (Exhibit C) may be adjusted accordingly.
+Exhibit C is attached hereto and incorporated herein by reference. - H. No project shall be required to submit a scoring matrix for residential components. - I. Mixed use or Non-Residential projects that include residential components shall not be required to score in their matrix any portion of the residential.
+Only the non-residential portion of a project can be scored.
+In a mixed use or non-residential project containing residential components the applicant shall submit a phasing plan, and to be considered for mixed use or non-residential allocation the residential component shall not be the sole first phase of construction, though residential may be allowed in the first phase. - J. Wait List Status Letter shall be issued by the Committee within ten (10) business days upon receipt of the necessary documents from the landowner.
+Only the landowner or their attorney may submit for Wait List Status or seek a Wait List Status Letter.
+Incomplete application packets shall not be reviewed.